-- (a) the supermarket activity will not result in significant adverse distributional effects on the Town Centre (Business A zone). - (b) the supermarket activity achieves an attractive and integrated frontage with roads, and an appropriate level of amenity at the interface with adjacent activities, whilst taking into account the functional and operational needs of the activity. - (c) The location, scale and design of the activity is appropriate, having regard to: - i. the potential for reverse sensitivity effects on permitted activities; and - ii. the extent of any adverse effects from vehicle movements, including on the safety, efficiency and effectiveness of the transport network.
+- (a) the supermarket activity will not result in significant adverse distributional effects on the Town Centre (Busines A zone). - (b) the supermarket activity achieves an attractive and integrated frontage with roads, and an appropriate level of amenity at the interface with adjacent activities, whilst taking into account the functional and operational needs of the activity. - (c) The location, scale and design of the activity is appropriate, having regard to: - i. the potential for reverse sensitivity effects on permitted activities; - ii. the extent of any adverse effects from vehicle movements, including on the safety, efficiency and effectiveness of the transport network; and - iii. the extent of any adverse effects on street parking supply.